-- developing related policies and guidelines where applicable. - providing support and advice to all Trust staff on the processes and procedures associated with our Data Protection responsibilities - providing advice regarding Data Protection Impact Assessments (DPIAs) - acting as a point of contact for data subjects and the Information Commissioner's Office (ICO) - managing the Trust's systems and databases to ensure records related to Data Protection are maintained in line with ICO advice and approved codes of practice. - Provide immediate local response for establishments to:- Data Breaches and to provide SAR and Fol responses; coordinate local data protection audits; administer police requests.
+- developing related policies and guidelines where applicable. - providing support and advice to all Trust staff on the processes and procedures associated with our Data Protection responsibilities - providing advice regarding Data Protection Impact Assessments (DPIAs) - acting as a point of contact for data subjects and the Information Commissioner's Office (ICO) - managing the Trust's systems and databases to ensure records related to Data Protection are maintained in line with ICO advice and approved codes of practice.

+provide immediate local responses for establishments to:- Data Breaches and to provide SAR and FoI responses; coordinate local data protection audits; administer police requests.